dskrypa/cli_command_parser/_sources/basic.rst.txt

 a ``--`` prefix, and short forms have a ``-`` prefix.
 The long form is automatically added, if not explicitly specified, based on the name of the Parameter attribute.

-All options in CLI Command Parser extend :class:`~cli_command_parser.parameters.BaseOption`, which provides the basic handling for long and short forms.

 Option
 ^^^^^^